 - Room is quiet: HVAC off, computer notifications silenced, door closed

-- Microphone is positioned correctly: boom arm set, 4 to 8 inches from mouth, slightly off-axis
+- The microphone is positioned correctly: boom arm set, 4 to 8 inches from the mouth, slightly off-axis

 - Recording software is set to WAV or AIFF format, minimum 44.1kHz / 16-bit (24-bit preferred for post-production flexibility)

-- Remote platform is running if applicable: guests have confirmed headphones and quiet room
+- Remote platform is running if applicable: guests have confirmed headphones and a quiet room

 - Record 30 seconds of room tone before speaking.
 This is a clean sample of your room’s ambient noise, useful as a reference for any noise reduction applied in post